joshivanhoe/halfspace/README.md

 This implementation is based on the approach outlined in [Boyd & Vandenberghe (2008)](https://see.stanford.edu/materials/lsocoee364b/05-localization_methods_notes.pdf) - see Chapter 6.

-The underlying idea is to solve the problem iteratively by solving a sequence of convex subproblems.
-At each iteration, we solve the convex subproblem:
+The underlying idea is to solve the problem iteratively, through sequence of approximating linear programs.

 At each iteration, we add the objective cut: